MarzouguiAhmed9/Ship-a-Service-End-to-End-CI-CD-on-Managed-Kubernetes-ahmed/OPERATIONS.md

 --wait: waits until all pods are ready.

-Can also trigger manually from GitHub Actions Actions tab.
+You can also trigger manually from the GitHub Actions “Actions” tab.

 Production Environment